Background pattern

 Balcoga passes into breast milk at very low levels and is not expected to harm your baby.

-Driving and operating machinery
+Driving and using machines

 Balcoga contains sodium

-3. How to Take Balcoga
+3. How to take Balcoga

-Follow exactly the administration instructions for this medication as indicated by your doctor.This medication should be taken exactly as directed by your doctor.In case of doubt, consult your doctor or pharmacist again.
+Follow the administration instructions of this medication indicated by your doctor.
+In case of doubt, consult your doctor or pharmacist again.

-For adults, the recommended dose is 20 mg three times a day (taken at intervals of 6 to 8 hours) with or without food.
+For adults, the recommended dose is 20 mg three times a day (taken at intervals of 6 to 8 hours) taken with or without food.

 Use in children and adolescents

-For children and adolescents from 1 to 17 years, the recommended dose is 10 mg three times a day for children and adolescents ≤ 20 kg or 20 mg three times a day for children and adolescents > 20 kg, administered with or without food.
+For children and adolescents from 1 to 17 years, the recommended dose is 10 mg three times a day for children and adolescents ≤ 20 kg or 20 mg three times a day in children and adolescents > 20 kg, administered with or without food.
 In children, doses higher than those recommended should not be used.

-If you take moreBalcogathan you should
+If you take more Balcoga than you should

 You should not take more medication than your doctor indicates.